Federica-B/smart-dizzy-home/README.md

 In our scenario, the **Raspberry Pi** scripts are executed on an Ubuntu 20.04 server operating system, utilizing Python version 3.8.
 You can download the appropriate version of the Python library from the [requirements.txt](https://github.com/Federica-B/smart-dizzy-home/blob/main/requirements.txt) file.

-The serial communication between Arduino and Raspberry Pi is established through a **USB to USB-C cable**.
+The serial communication between Arduino and Raspberry Pi is established through a **USB to USB-C cable** (for the MEGA the cable is USB 2.0 type A/B).
 If you decide to replicate and deploy this project, ensure that the cable you use can transmit data.
 Additionally, note that Arduino and Raspberry Pi operate at different voltage levels.
 For serial communication via GPIO pins, a 3.3V/5V level-shifter is required to safeguard the Raspberry Pi.

 For MQTT to function locally, you need an **MQTT broker** operating within your local network.
 In our setup, we utilize a Docker container to host our local MQTT broker.
 If you wish to replicate this setup, you can follow this [instructions](https://github.com/sukesh-ak/setup-mosquitto-with-docker).
 If the broker is not hosted on the machine where you deploy the Raspberry Pi scripts, you will need to modify the scripts by changing the IP address accordingly.
 Additionally, if your broker has authentication requirements, you must also incorporate them into the scripts.